 “Only because I like what happens when I get you riled up like this,” he said, his grin widening into a full-blown smile.

-This time Jakob didn’t look at me when he answered.
-All his focus was on the road as he tore out of The King’s stronghold like someone was chasing us.
+Jakob didn’t look at me when he answered.
+All his focus was on the road as he tore out of The Kings’ stronghold like someone was chasing us.
 “The apartment, yes.
-If he’d heard rumor about us being together, he’d assume I had feelings for you and that I’d bring you to the safest place I could think of if you were threatened.”
+By bringing you home, he’d assume things between us were serious and that wrecking your place was a good way to keep me where he wanted me.”

 “Mind slowing down a bit?”
 I ground out.